Work safely in trenches year after year. Join the 2019 Trench Safety Stand Down from June 17-21.

 There are many dangers to be aware of on construction jobsites — that’s why we talk about safety issues so often.
 But some activities are more dangerous than others, and excavation is one of them.
-Trenches in particular pose a huge danger to workers, since they are deep and narrow, and inadequate safety measures can lead to injury and even death.
+Trenches, in particular, pose a huge danger to workers, since they are deep and narrow, and inadequate safety measures can lead to injury and even death.
 And in recent years, trench deaths have increased — 2016 saw 23 fatalities from trench collapses, more than in 2014 and 2015 combined.
-That’s why the National Utility Contractors Association (NUCA) hosts the Trench Safety Stand Down, now in its third year.
+That’s why the National Utility Contractors Association (NUCA) hosts the Trench Safety Stand Down, now in its fourth year.

 The danger of unprotected trenches

 Trenches are dug to lay pipes or install utility lines underground.
-Because they can be deep, and are pretty narrow (no wider than 15 feet at the base), trenches are susceptible to collapse.
+Because they can be deep and are pretty narrow (no wider than 15 feet at the base), trenches are susceptible to collapse.
 And if anyone is in a trench when it collapses, the weight of the dirt or sand — a cubic foot of soil can weigh up to 140 pounds — can suffocate the person.
 Rescuing buried workers is also risky and dangerous — people can’t be dug out with machinery, but they need to be recovered quickly to avoid suffocating.
 OSHA’s oft-repeated mantra when it comes to trenches is, “An unprotected trench is an early grave.”

 The Trench Safety Stand Down brings attention to the danger of working in unprotected trenches by encouraging construction firms to conduct toolbox talks and revamp their trench safety efforts.
 Everyone on-site should be aware of how to stay safe in and around trenches, just like everyone should be trained on your lockout/tagout procedure even if it’s not part of their average day.